ch-stark/argocdpoliciesblog/blog_simplified.md

    ### Migrate from PlacementRules to Placement using PolicyGenerator

-   Another nice feature of `PolicyGenerator` is that it helps you to upgrade from `PlacementRules` to the new `Placement-API`.
+   Another nice feature of `PolicyGenerator` is that it helps you to upgrade from `PlacementRules` to the new [`Placement-API`] (https://open-cluster-management.io/concepts/placement/) to benefit from all the great features.
    You see in above file that there is both the option to set a `PlacementRule` or a `Placement`.
 You can either specify a name
    (when the object already exists in the Cluster) or a path in the Gitrepo to apply the objects.
 See:
    `placementPath`,`placementName` or `placementRulePath` and `placementRuleName` in the reference file [here](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml).